Composite Materials Module

 The analysis of laminated composite shells is commonly based on three-dimensional elasticity theory or equivalent single layer (ESL) theory.

-The Composite Materials Module utilizes specialized layered material technology and provides two approaches that can be used to accurately model composite shells: layerwise theory and equivalent single layer theory.
-The layerwise approach is suitable for thick to moderately thin composite shells with a limited number of layers.
+The Composite Materials Module utilizes specialized layered material technology and provides two theories that can be used to accurately model composite shells: layerwise theory and equivalent single layer theory.
+The layerwise theory is suitable for thick to moderately thin composite shells with a limited number of layers.
 The equivalent single layer theory is suitable for thin to moderately thick shells and can accommodate many layers without significant performance impact.
+It is also possible to combine these two theories to analyze the composite laminates.
 Using these theories, you can optimize the layup and other parameters of a laminate by performing multiscale, multiphysics, and various failure analyses.

 What You Can Model with the Composite Materials Module